 Baird's Town was chartered in 1788.
 Bardstown was incorporated in 1838.

 The Bairdstown post office opened in 1794 and was renamed Bardstown in the 1820s.

 The old Nelson county courthouse and St. Joseph Proto-Cathedral

 Bardstown is the home of Saint Joseph Proto-Cathedral, the first Roman Catholic cathedral west of the Allegheny Mountains (construction began in 1816).
 It is also the site of My Old Kentucky Home State Park, with connections to the famous state song.

-Long a center of bourbon production, Bardstown is home to the Kentucky Bourbon Festival each September, the Oscar Getz Museum of Whiskey History at Spalding Hall, and the Heaven Hill Distilleries Bourbon Heritage Center.
+Long a center of bourbon production, Bardstown is home to the Kentucky Bourbon Festival each September, the Oscar Getz Museum of Whiskey History at Spalding Hall, and several distilleries.

 - Bardstown, City of

 - Bardstown City Schools